Fullscreen

 So far the tracker inputs and outputs have been rather static.
 It is not possible to change a field according to the value of another field, for example.

 But what if you want to have different questions or different answers displayed in your template based on the information in that item?
-Using pretty trackers and JavaScript, this is possible for those who know HTML, DOM and JavaScript.
+Basic conditional display is covered by PluginTrackerToggle.
+Using pretty trackers and JavaScript, more advanced behavior is possible for those who know HTML, DOM and JavaScript.
 The following form uses the jQuery library and PluginJq:

 The layout of this pretty tracker is defined in the template page Dynamic tracker example template, which also contains the code to make the form dynamic.
 The code below will use field numbers to control these field.